carpentries/instructor-training-bonus-modules/_extras/guide.md

 - If you have any groups of 4, 4th group members need to be moved during Activity 0 because time doesn't allow for 4.
 They can complete Activity 0 during the 4th session (see table below)
 - some participants don't feel the need to participate (Zoom experts) -- it's good to ask about this first to give them a chance to opt out
 #### Group assignments
-Group assignments for activity # during each time period are as follows.
+Group assignments for activity # during each time period are as follows:

 | Activity session | Group 1 | Group 2 | Group3 | Group 4 |
 |------------------|---------|---------|--------|---------|
 | 1                | 0       | 1       | 1      | 1       |